 Creamy Almond Butter

-You can also make this same recipe with sunbutter (sunflower seed butter) if you are allergic to almonds.
+You can also make this same recipe with sunbutter (sunflower seed butter) or cashew butter if you are allergic to almonds.

-I prefer to use natural sweeteners, and honey goes perfectly in this recipe.
+I prefer to use natural sweeteners, and honey goes perfectly in this almond butter cookie recipe.
 Look for good-quality honey and avoid anything with added ingredients.
-Good ‘ol natural honey is what you want.
+Good 'ol natural honey is what you want.
 You can substitute the honey for maple syrup or even plain white sugar if you prefer.

-A staple in cookie recipes, vanilla extract adds that extra gourmet flavor and sweetness without added any extra sugar to your almond flour cookies.
+A staple in cookie recipes, vanilla extract adds that extra gourmet flavor and sweetness without adding any extra sugar to your almond flour cookies.

-Almond butter cookies never dissapoint!
-Plus, they’re super easy to make.
-If you’re allergic to nuts you can use sunbutter instead.
+This almond butter cookies recipe is a crowd favorite!
+Plus, they're super easy to make.
+If you're allergic to nuts you can use sunbutter or cashew butter instead.
 Adjust the amount of honey depending on how you like your cookies.
 As-written, these are dessert.
 Halve the amount of honey for a lower sugar snack.

 - 2 cups creamy almond butter, room temperature